siokas/denomander/README.md

 You may define a list (array) of accepted choices for each option.
-If the user enters anything that is not in this list, a validation error (OPTION_CHOICE_ERROR) is throwned.
+If the user enters anything that is not in this list, a validation error (OPTION_CHOICE_ERROR) is thrown.
 To define accepted choices, you have to create a custom option object and call the `choices()` method passing the array of the accepted choices: